 Working with Variables, Operators, and Expressions in Microsoft Visual C#

-In Chapter 1, “Welcome to C#,” you learned how to use the Microsoft Visual Studio 2012 programming environment to build and run a console program and a graphical application.
+Chapter 1, “Welcome to C#,” presents how to use the Microsoft Visual Studio 2015 programming environment to build and run a console program and a graphical application.
 This chapter introduces you to the elements of Microsoft Visual C# syntax and semantics, including statements, keywords, and identifiers.
-You’ll study the primitive types that are built into the C# language and the characteristics of the values that each type holds.
+You’ll study the primitive types that are built in to the C# language and the characteristics of the values that each type holds.
 You’ll also see how to declare and use local variables (variables that exist only in a method or other small section of code), learn about the arithmetic operators that C# provides, find out how to use operators to manipulate values, and learn how to control expressions containing two or more operators.

 Statements in C# follow a well-defined set of rules describing their format and construction.
 These rules are collectively known as syntax.
 (In contrast, the specification of what statements do is collectively known as semantics.)
 One of the simplest and most important C# syntax rules states that you must terminate all statements with a semicolon.
-For example, you saw in Chapter 1 that without its terminating semicolon, the following statement won’t compile:
+For example, Chapter 1 demonstrates that without the terminating semicolon, the following statement won’t compile:

-The trick to programming well in any language is learning the syntax and semantics of the language and then using the language in a natural and idiomatic way.
-This approach makes your programs more easily maintainable.
+The trick to programming well in any language is to learn the syntax and semantics of the language and then use the language in a natural and idiomatic way.
+This approach makes your programs easier to maintain.
 As you progress through this book, you’ll see examples of the most important C# statements.